juanmaalt/dep_shield/README.md

                                     ChromaDB (RAG vector store)
 ```

-1. Parse `requirements.txt` to extract package names and versions
+1. Discover and parse `requirements.txt` and/or `pyproject.toml` (PEP 621 and Poetry formats) to extract package names and versions; duplicates across files are deduplicated
 2. Query the OSV API for each dependency to find known CVEs
 3. For each vulnerable dependency, scan all `.py` files to detect import statements and usage locations
 4. If `--analyze` is set and the package is imported, retrieve similar past CVEs from ChromaDB and call GPT-4o-mini with CVE details + import context; if the package is not imported anywhere the LLM call is skipped and risk is reported as `NONE`